andersfrei/b-fme/README.md

-BÃ˜Fme:

 Chrome extension which replaces words or phrases with different words or phrases.

 Currently makes the following replacments:
-BrÃ¸ndbyernes IdrÃ¦tsforening, BrÃ¸ndby IF, Brondby IF, or BrÃ¶ndby IF to BÃ˜F
-BrÃ¸ndby Stadion, BrÃ¸ndby Stadium, Brondby Stadium, BrÃ¶ndby Stadium, or Vilfort Park to Hjalte Park BrÃ¸ndby, Brondby, BrÃ¶ndby to BÃ˜F
+Brøndbyernes Idrætsforening, Brøndby IF, Brondby IF, or Bröndby IF to BØF Brøndby Stadion, Brøndby Stadium, Brondby Stadium, Bröndby Stadium, or Vilfort Park to Hjalte Park Brøndby, Brondby, Bröndby to BØF
 Jan Bech Andersen to Jan "Oscar" Bech Andersen